CenturyLinkCloud/PublicKB/Cloud Application Manager/Tutorials/lamp-stack-tutorial.md

 **Create a MySQL Database box**

-For this tutorial we will use an Amazon RDS, as the box is already pre-configured.
+For this tutorial we will use an Amazon RDS (any MySQL server can be used), as the box is already pre-configured.

 On the Boxes page, click **New** > **Template** and select **MySQL Database**.
 Choose the MySql Icon, name it MySQL DB and select your AWS provider.
 This example box needs the AWS CloudFormation service.
 Save.